Ether Lipids

 Formulae of plasmanylethanolamine and plasmenylethanolamine

 In adult humans, approximately 20% of the total phospholipids have an ether linked moiety, but the proportions in different tissues vary greatly; liver phospholipids contain less than 5% of ether lipids, while spermatozoa can contain up to 40%.
 Other than in the heart, plasmenylethanolamine tends to be the main ether lipid (illustrated above), with as much as 80% of the total ethanolamine-phospholipids in some brain tissues in this form, while in kidney, skeletal muscle and retina it can amount to 20-40%.
 Much less of the phosphatidylcholine and commonly little or none of the other phospholipids, such as phosphatidylinositol (but see below) or phosphatidylserine, are in this form.
 In phosphatidylcholine of most tissues, a higher proportion is often of the O-alkyl rather than the O‑alkenyl form (neutrophils contain over 40% as the O-alkyl form), but the reverse tends to be true in heart lipids.
-It has been suggested that much more needs to be done to determine the compositions of ether lipids in specific membranes/organelles within cells in different tissues, but they have been detected in the plasma membrane and lipid droplets.
+It has been suggested that much more needs to be done to determine the compositions of ether lipids in membranes and organelles within cells in different tissues, but they are present in the plasma membrane (inner leaflet) and in lipid droplets.

 In bovine heart muscle once more, alkylacyl-, alkenylacyl and diacyl forms of phosphatidylcholine comprised 1%, 16% and 24% of the phospholipids, respectively, and the corresponding proportions in phosphatidylethanolamine were 0.5%, 11% and 16%, respectively.
 The compositions of the fatty acids and alkyl substituents of the phosphatidylcholine forms are listed in Table 2.